 After that, I started to get more interested in photography.
-In the summer, another friend said, ‘Boy it would be nice if you would come over to Bayfield and take pictures of the sailboat races on Superior.
-People would buy your pictures.’ and so I photographed the races every chance I could.
+In the summer, another friend said, ‘Boy, it would be nice if you would come over to Bayfield and take pictures of the sailboat races on Superior.
+People would buy your pictures.’
+So I photographed the races every chance I could.

 I would go out in a chase boat and take pictures whether there was wind or no wind.
 Then at the end of the week, I would sell the pictures to the captains and crews.
 It made me curious about sailing.
 It looked like so much fun, but I didn’t have a way to get out on a boat yet.